 With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the western hemisphere and the largest natural lake west of Mississippi.
 However, the water levels vary dramatically according to precipitation because of the lake’s low average depth of 16 feet (4.9 m).

-The great salt lake is a terminal lake, and as so, it doesn’t have an outlet besides evaporation.
-Jordan, Weber, and Bear rivers are the three main tributaries, bringing about 1 million tons of minerals per year.
-These minerals accumulate when the water evaporates and give the lake a high level of salinity, much higher than seawater.
+The great salt lake is a terminal lake, so it doesn’t have an outlet besides evaporation.
+Jordan, Weber, and Bear rivers are the three main tributaries, bringing about 1 million tons of minerals annually.
+These minerals accumulate when the water evaporates, giving the lake a high salinity level, much higher than seawater.

 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.